Best Satellite Messengers of 2021

 Effective SOS messaging (read: help is summoned, acquired, and is helpful) requires a few steps and connects a few players.
 Let us spell out how it works and how different categories of devices accomplish these steps.

 First, you absolutely need to have a device, current registration, a clear view of the sky, and the wherewithal and mobility to activate the SOS feature of your device.
 Don't take these things for granted.
 It is entirely possible to find yourself in an emergency without one or more of these essential things in your favor.
 The wilderness is dangerous.
 No piece of equipment will eliminate that danger.
-Your emergency needs to be one that still gives you some time.
+For effective response, your emergency needs to be one that still gives you some time.
 Satellite communications can be nearly instant, but wilderness emergency response will take hours or days in even the most accessible of wild spaces.

 Provided your emergency fits the above criteria, your device sends a signal to one of just four satellite networks.
 We review equipment from eight different brands, but they all use one of these four satellite networks.
 Once your distress signal reaches its satellite network, it needs to get to a staffed, terrestrial dispatch service.
 Across the eight brands we review, only two operations provide all monitoring and dispatch services.
 The staff at those services will identify your location and then work to secure local assistance for you.
 Your message will methodically funnel to local resources.
 It is likely that, regardless of how your message goes out, the local SAR response will be the same.
-This response depends on way too many factors to list here.
+This final, crucial, local response depends on way too many factors to list here.
 Do your homework to know what your SAR options are for any given adventure.

 SOS messaging says, "I am here, and I am in dire need of assistance."
 In the worst of emergencies, this is all that SAR needs to know.
 Of course, being able to relate more nuanced information and being able to answer questions from SAR responders is of great value.
 Satellite messengers or personal locator beacons that allow two-way, customized communication improve emergency response.